This is the Luce! Ferrari’s electric car arrives with shocking new design | Auto Express

 What does the interior of the Ferrari Luce look like?

-The best angle to view the Ferrari Luce from is probably inside; the interior is simply gorgeous.
+The best angle to view the Ferrari Luce from is probably inside because the interior is simply gorgeous.
 It blends classically-inspired elements and simplicity with modern digital interfaces that look like they’ve been pulled right out of the Apple store.

 Refreshingly for a modern car, the centrepiece of this cabin is not a massive display, it’s the three-spoke steering wheel.
 Machined from a single piece of 100 per cent recycled aluminium and hand finished, it was inspired by the iconic Nardi wheels used in Ferraris back in the fifties and sixties.